Sometimes there is no meaning.

 Which makes sense, really.
 If I don’t say anything then there’s nothing for others to hear.
 But then there isn’t anyone around to hear what I say anyway.

 I left the tiny river alone so it could not matter to itself in peace.
 Now I walk along wide empty streets.
-The traffic lights blink red, and they never change to amber or green, and I wish I could not matter to myself in peace.
+The traffic lights blink red.
+They never change to amber or green.
+I wish I could not matter to myself in peace.

 Is this what the darkness felt like?
 Is this why it said such awful things?
 Because it knew that time went on forever and that it was alone and that no one would hear it and that everything went into the black?